Acute Kidney Injury

 • Urine tests: Analyzing a sample of the urine, may reveal abnormalities that suggest the cause of kidney injury

-• Imaging tests: RImaging tests such as ultrasound and computerized tomography may be used to help the doctor to assess the extent of damage to the kidneys
+• Imaging tests: Imaging tests such as ultrasound and computerized tomography may be used to help the doctor to assess the extent of damage to the kidneys

 Acute Kidney Injury Medications